alexgomb/mtt_assay/README.md

 # mtt_assay
-Analyze directly mtt assay absorbance results
+Analyze directly mtt assay absorbance results.

 The script analyzes data from 96 wells plate data storage in a excel file – see mtt_data_1.xlsx.
 The plate design is expected to be this format:

 ![design](https://i.ibb.co/44mgSd0/plate-design.png)